 A limited number of rooms are available at $119, per room per night, based on single or double occupancy, not including 13% HST.
 This rate is available until May 21, 2013 by calling the hotel at 1-800-268-9390 and giving the group name Canadian National SCRABBLE Championship.

 The hotel’s guest parking is located catercorner to the hotel on the northeast corner of Bond and Dundas (enter off Bond).
 Hotel guests are entitled to 24-hour rates with in/out privileges.

-If you want to look further afield, don't go north into Ryerson University, south toward St. Michael's Hospital or west toward Yonge Street; that leaves east into a mostly residential and light commercial area.
-If you park on street, make sure you pay careful attention to the signage, and are aware of a remote possibility of being ticketed under an unposted time limit of three hours' parking on city streets unless otherwise signed.
+If you want to look further afield, don’t go north into Ryerson University, south toward St. Michael’s Hospital or west toward the congestion of Yonge Street; that leaves east into a mostly residential and light commercial area.
+If you park on street, make sure you pay careful attention to the signage, and are aware of a remote possibility of being ticketed under an unposted time limit of three hours’ parking on city streets unless otherwise signed.

 If you’re driving in from the suburbs, please carefully consider the possibility of parking at a suburban subway station and taking the so-called Better Way to Dundas subway station.
 Don’t do this on Sunday though, when the subway doesn’t start early enough in the morning; that’s when parking rates are cheapest anyway.

 During the main event, breakfast and lunch will be provided to contestants and staff in the lounge.
 For both the early bird and main event, coffee and tea breaks will be served in the morning and afternoon.